 © Morzine Avoriaz Page Officielle

-It's the school holidays and the resort is full of families, it's getting a little warmer, the days are a little longer, and the snow is deep in the resort.
+It's the school holidays, the resort is full of families and it's getting a little warmer.

 With the school holidays in full swing on the slopes and in town is buzzing with activity and fun.
 Morzine lays on plenty of entertainment, with regular events and parties going on in the bars, hotels and clubs around town.